Replacing Tunable Parameters in Weather and Climate Models with State-Dependent Functions using Reinforcement Learning: Methods

 At equilibrium (\(\frac{\partial T}{\partial t}(z,t) = 0\)), radiative flux divergence is balanced by convective adjustment, producing a stable vertical temperature profile.
 The lower troposphere is maintained near a moist-adiabatic lapse rate through convective adjustment, while the stratosphere remains radiatively controlled.
 This simplified framework provides an ideal testbed for evaluating parametrisations of vertical energy transport.

 \textbf{Single-agent Environments}\\

-The RCE environment (\texttt{rce}) is implemented using \texttt{climlab}~\citep{rose_climlab_2018} on Gym to model a global-mean vertical temperature profile \( T(z) \).
-Radiative transfer is computed with the Rapid Radiative Transfer Model for GCMs (RRTMG) scheme~\citep{clough_atmospheric_2005, iacono_radiative_2008}, while convective adjustment (implemented as a separate module in \texttt{climlab}) enforces neutral stability by constraining the lapse rate to remain below a critical moist-adiabatic threshold.
+The RCE environment (\texttt{rce}) is implemented using \texttt{climlab}~\cite{rose_climlab_2018} on Gym to model a global-mean vertical temperature profile \( T(z) \).
+Radiative transfer is computed with the Rapid Radiative Transfer Model for GCMs (RRTMG) scheme~\cite{clough_atmospheric_2005, iacono_radiative_2008}, while convective adjustment (implemented as a separate module in \texttt{climlab}) enforces neutral stability by constraining the lapse rate to remain below a critical moist-adiabatic threshold.
 Within this setup, we introduce an RL agent which modifies a small set of physically interpretable parameters, such as the effective surface emissivity (inside RRTMG) and the critical lapse rate used in the convective adjustment process.
 The resulting profile is compared against reanalysis climatology, and the agent is rewarded for reducing errors.
-The reward at time \( t \) is defined as the negative mean-squared error between the simulated temperature profile and the NCEP/NCAR reanalysis long-term monthly mean profile, \(r(t) = - \frac{1}{N} \sum_{i=1}^{N} \left[ T_{\text{simulated}}(t,z_i) - T_{\text{reanalysis}}(z_i) \right]^2\), where \( N = 17 \) denotes the number of vertical levels.
-This formulation provides a continuous and physically interpretable signal that encourages the agent to produce profiles consistent with observed climatology.
+The reward at time \( t \) is defined as the negative mean-squared error between the simulated temperature profile and the {observed climatology (average of the NCEP/NCAR}~\cite{kalnay_ncepncar_1996}{ monthly mean reanalysis over time, latitude, and longitude)}, \(r(t) = - \frac{1}{N} \sum_{i=1}^{N} \left[ T_{\text{simulated}}(t,z_i) - T_{\text{reanalysis}}(z_i) \right]^2\), where \( N = 17 \) denotes the number of vertical levels.
+This formulation provides a continuous and physically interpretable signal that encourages the agent to produce profiles consistent with the climatology.

 Three variants are tested in the RCE environment, each increasing in complexity by expanding the set of parameters controlled by the agent, as detailed below: